AmirhosseinHonardoust/Fake-News-Detector/README.md

 - Analyze a news headline or article excerpt
 - Estimate whether the text resembles real-news or fake-news examples
-- Return a probability score
+- Return a `REAL`, `FAKE`, or `UNCERTAIN` label with a probability
-- Mark borderline predictions as `UNCERTAIN`
-- Generate evaluation metrics
+- Deduplicate the dataset and generate evaluation metrics
-- Generate model performance charts
+- Generate performance charts and a confidence distribution
+- Quantify dataset leakage with two independent diagnostics
+- Train a leakage-controlled model that strips source artifacts
+- Report whether an out-of-source evaluation is even feasible
+- Save model artifacts with checksum sidecars
+- Verify artifact integrity on load
-- Provide a Streamlit dashboard for interaction
+- Provide a Streamlit dashboard for interactive triage
-- Save trained model artifacts
-- Run automated tests
+- Run automated tests and CI smoke workflows
-- Document dataset and model limitations

 ---